vorburger/JavaMissionControl_JMC-FlightRecorder-reproducers/README.md

 Running `./make.sh` produces a `recording.jfr`.

+This uses a custom `default-with-all-exceptions.jfc`; those can be created by importing an e.g. `jdk1.8.0_92-ORACLE/jre/lib/jfr/default.jfc` into the JMC UI (Window > Flight Record Template Manager), then edited.
+NB must re-Export File after change.

 ## Exceptions

 Opening `recording.jfr` only contains the `Error` thrown in the `Main` class, never the `IOException`.

-In `default-with-all-exceptions.jfc` the `exception-level` has been changed from the default `errors` (from a jdk1.8.0_92-ORACLE/jre/lib/jfr/default.jfc) to `all`.
+In the custom JFC used, the `exception-level` has been changed from the  default `errors` to `all`.
-What is missing?

-Couldn't be a real bug... if `all` just did not work, then why would there be an option for it?! ;-)

-Something must be wrong in the JFC, but it's edited with the JMC UI (Window > Flight Record Template Manager; NB must re-Export File after change!) to enable the only option that seemed relevant to this, and don't see other options related to this (even though its format seems weird).
+_**This custom JFC actually works in a "real" app; there just appears to be some .. optimization (?) which make it not work in a trivialized short lived test example like this.**_

 ## References